 There are a few factors at play here.
 One, there are many Waffle House locations in cities and neighborhoods that historically have high crime rates.
 Two, Waffle House is open 24 hours a day, and if anyone’s ever been to an all-night diner at 3 a.m., you probably know that some unsavory characters can come out at night.
 Three, in many places, Waffle House is the only restaurant open around the clock, so it’s bound to attract some misfits.
 It’s also inexpensive and open to all.

-But it’s also important to keep in mind that this is a problem that faces the entire 24-hour diner industry, not just Waffle Houses.
-“It’s not that more of these stories happen at Waffle Houses," Kelly Thrasher, a spokesperson for the chain, told Minyanville in 2011.
+It’s also important to keep in mind that this is a problem that faces the entire 24-hour diner industry, not just Waffle Houses.
+“It’s not that more of these stories happen at Waffle Houses," Kelly Thrasher, a spokesperson for the chain, told Minyanville.
 “It’s just getting more attention when it happens at a Waffle House.”

 "Open around the clock, Waffle House provides a cross section of America at the same time it is a place people can rely on to meet and hang out at any time of day," criminologist and police sergeant Paul Grattan, Jr. told us.
 "The Waffle House is not just go-to for locals either, but is also a notorious beacon for truckers and travelers of all kinds.
 A transient population, with no investment in the area, combined with Waffle House's tendency to be something of a town square for many throughout the eastern half of the country, means a higher likelihood of misdeeds."